-Immediate versus delayed surgery for hip fractures in the elderly patients
+Immediate versus delayed surgery for hip fractures in the elderly patients A protocol for a systematic review and meta-analysis

 BACKGROUND: Hip fractures are a major public health problem in elderly populations and are accompanied by high-mortality rates.
 Whether timing of surgery has an impact on morbidity and mortality has been discussed controversially, numerous studies suggest that the delay of surgery can significantly increase the risk of morbidity and mortality; others report that achieving a stable medical condition is more important than early surgery.
 The goal of our systematic review is to assess the impact of timing of surgery on health outcomes in patients aged 60 years or older with acute hip fracture.
 In addition, we will investigate differences in beneficial or harmful effects of timing of surgery in subgroups of patients based on demographic characteristics, physical status, and the use of anticoagulant medications.